inab/oeb_general_docs/how_to/users_accounts.md

-# Manage user accounts and roles
+# Manage User Accounts and Roles

 ## Register to OpenEBench